micahwierenga/dom-manipulation-and-events/readme.md

 * Grab the email list box

-* Create an span element in the console with the classes `.fontello-angellist`
+* Create a span element in the console with the classes `.fontello-angellist`

 * Add an ID for good measure (it could help us select it again later)
 	* Tip: try `setAttribute`